 Mt Kilimanjaro Climb Marangu Route – TKMAR

 The Marangu route, the most popular of Mt Kilimanjaro climb routes, will have you trekking on the mountain for 5 days.
+2 nights are spent in a hotel, one night before your climb and one after.
 Located in Tanzania, at the northern border with Kenya, Mt Kilimanjaro is the peak of Africa, at 5895 metres or 19,341 ft.
-Pass through lush forests, moorland and a high altitude desert.
+On your trek, you will pass through lush forests, moorland and a high altitude desert.
 The accommodation on the way up and down is provided in mountain huts with all the basic necessities.
 The climb usually takes 5 days/4nights for the round trip.
 Opt to add acclimatization with an extra day at Horombo Hut.

 Day 1 Moshi